-Service providers for children with disability, ASD and other additional needs
+Service providers for children with disability, autism or other additional needs

-Children with disability, autism spectrum disorder (ASD), developmental delay or other additional needs need various kinds of support for their development.
-Support can include things like early intervention, community health services, playgroups and much more.
+Children with disability, autistic children and children with other additional needs need supports for their development.
+Supports include things like early intervention, community health services, playgroups, equipment and much more.

-The people who provide this support are called disability service providers.
-If you have a child with disability, ASD or other additional needs, you need to choose the right disability service providers for your child.
-You might work with one or many service providers.
+The people and organisations that provide supports are called disability service providers.
+If your child is autistic or has disability or other additional needs, you might work with one or many service providers.

-The best service providers for your child will be the ones who meet your child's specific needs.
+The best service providers for your child will be the ones who meet your child’s and family’s needs.
+They’ll also be a good practical fit for your family.

-If your child has only just been diagnosed with additional needs, our disability services guide can help you understand the system.
-And remember that the National Disability Insurance Scheme (NDIS) can help children with disability before and after diagnosis.
+If your child has only just been diagnosed with disability, autism or other additional needs, our disability services guide can help you understand the system.
+Remember that the National Disability Insurance Scheme (NDIS) can help children with disability before and after diagnosis.
 You can phone the NDIS on 1800 800 110.

 Choosing disability service providers for children